 - Even political disputes.

-Chief Wahoo has been the main mascot of the franchise and the logo, respectively, since 1940.
+Chief Wahoo has been the franchise’s primary mascot and logo since 1940.
 Millions of fans are crazy about him, but some consider this symbol extremely racist.
 However, in 2014, uniform design expert Paul Lukas announced that Chief Wahoo would be removed from the main logo and replaced with the letter “C.” Nevertheless, Chief Wahoo remained on the home jersey, cap, and sleeves.

 What is Cleveland Indians?

-The “Cleveland Indians” is the former name of the professional baseball team “Cleveland Guardians” from the USA.
+The “Cleveland Indians” was the former name of the professional baseball team now known as the “Cleveland Guardians” in the USA.
 The franchise was renamed in 2021 and entered the 2022 season under a new name.
 It represents the AL Central Division in the MLB and is the oldest participant in the major league.
 The club was formed in 1894.
 Its home stadium is “Progressive Field.”

 1901